 Harder blades can hold a sharp edge longer, but increasing a knife’s HRC isn’t always better.
 Harder blades are more brittle and they’re more difficult to sharpen.
 Softer blades are tougher and more resilient to striking.
 Their cutting edges are less likely to chip, and they’re easier to sharpen.
 But if your knife’s steel is too soft, it won’t hold an edge long and will provide poor performance when cutting.

-The Best Rockwell Hardness For Knives
+The Best Hardness Ratings For Knives

 Regardless of its intended use, any good knife should have a hardness rating between 52 HRC and 64 HRC.